TIY-Durham/2015-FALL-FEE/24--From-GitHub-With-Love/README.md

 Throughout the week, you'll be assigned a piece of [_Shaping Up with Angular JS_ on CodeShool](https://www.codeschool.com/courses/shaping-up-with-angular-js) to work through.
 For tonight, play through the _entire course_ by watching the videos and just taking the answers on the challenge.
 Type them yourself -- quickly -- to move forward.
 Take a picture of your badge for the course when you complete and attach it to your _WIP Issue_.

+### Viva GitHub Revolution!

+Last week you built out your GitHub profile and realized... _Github doesn't use breakpoints_.
+There are _no_ Media Queries whatsoever.
+Switch your User-Agent (UA) identifier to a mobile device and reload...
+That's _adaptive_ rather than _responsive_, and that's a problem.
+Let's fix it.

+Your solo assignment for the week is to build out HTML and CSS for a _responsive_ Github profile.
+Start Mobile-First and expand to desktop.

 ### Yak Shaving: `TIY-Catalog`

 This week we're going to build a couple of pages from Etsy: a couple of category pages and the product detail pages.
 That means we need some yaks shaved!
 Just like we did last week, give us a `src/` and `dist/` directory, start with a `.gitignore` file in `dist/` and H5BP in `src/`, `init` those `.json` files, and start loading up dependencies.